HONOR Magic 6 Pro: The best AI camera smartphone

 It introduces AI-driven personalisation, making the phone feel like it truly knows you.
 This is partly due to innovative features such as its Magic Portal, an AI tool poised to greatly reduce the need for manual copying and pasting, all while being supported by stellar hardware and software capabilities alongside a top-tier camera system.

-For those prioritising cutting-edge hardware over a software experience as refined as what Samsung and Apple offer, the Magic 6 Pro will not disappoint.
+For those prioritising cutting-edge hardware over a software experience as refined as what Samsung and Apple offer, the HONOR Magic6 Pro will not disappoint.